MASHUOA/HiTMaP/README.md

 <img src="README_files/figure-html/VisulazeKmean-1.png" width="1024" />

-The pixels in image data now has been categorized into five regions according to the initial setting of segmentation (*spectra_segments_per_file=5*).
+The pixels in image data now has been categorized into four regions according to the initial setting of segmentation (*spectra_segments_per_file=5*).
 The rainbow shaped bovine lens segmentation image (on the left panel) shows a unique statistical classification based on the mz features of each region (on the right panel).

 The identification will take place on the **mean spectra** of each region.
 To check the peptide mass fingerprint (PMF) matching quality, you could locate the PMF spectrum matching plot of each individual region.